I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Automatically Detecting Spying Extensions

 \subsection{Our Idea: Leverage Sequential Patterns in API Calls}

-\subsubsectitle{Key Insight. }Our key insight is that we can distinguish spying extensions from other extensions based on patterns in Chrome API call sequences.
+\subsubsectitle{Key Insight.} Our key insight is that we can distinguish spying extensions from other extensions based on patterns in Chrome API call sequences.

 We provide a simple illustration of our insight using a spying and benign extension from our dataset.
 Figure~\ref{fig:timeseries_visualization} shows the Chrome API call sequences for these extensions.
 For better understanding, the API methods are color coded based on whether they are \textit{access}, \textit{store} or \textit{transmit} methods.
 Access methods are those associated with the following API endpoints -- bookmarks, cookies, history, storage, and tabs.
 We focus on these specific endpoints because our dataset of spying extensions uses these endpoints for accessing user information.
 Store operations includes the following persistent storage endpoints--- bookmarks, cookies, history and storage.
 Transmit methods include those used to send and receive HTTP requests.
 The remaining API methods are annotated as \textit{others}.
+The sequence of these color coded events is shown across the X-axis, denoting the API call sequence events of the specific extension.

 In Figure~\ref{fig:timeseries_visualization}, there is a striking difference in the patterns of spying and benign extensions.
 The spying extension has access operations closely followed by a transmit operation.
 The benign extension on the other hand exhibits network transmit operations like spying extensions but does not access any user information.